-- A 98% success rate proves why we are the most trusted San Francisco flash drive recovery company in business today.
+- A 98% success rate proves we are a trusted San Francisco flash drive recovery company & ready to help.

 San Francisco Flash Drive Recovery

 Damaged a device or it simply stopped working?
 Of course, don't panic.
 The data recovery experts at eProvided have your back.
-Most important, we've helped countless San Francisco residents breath sighs of relief by retrieving data they thought was lost for good.
+We recover files for customers globally & daily.
+Most important, we've help hundreds San Francisco breath sighs of relief by retrieving data they thought was lost forever.
 Thus, we can do the same for you.
 Contact our San Francisco data recovery experts today for your free evaluation. eProvided on Instagram.

 San Francisco Tidbits

 It was about 3000 B. C. that the first inhabitants arrived in the San Francisco region.
 By the 1500's, when the first European pioneers were sailing next to the California coast, and as the result of dense fog, always managed to miss the Golden Gate, the region was inhabited by the Yelamu Indian tribe, who spoke in the Ohlone language.
 Members of the 1769 Portola expedition were the first pioneers from the west to see the bay.
 In 1776, a man named Juan Bautiza de Anza traveled north in order to establish a Spanish mission and presidio, from San Diego.
 The Mission San Francisco de Asis was the hub of material and spiritual life for over 1,000 neophytes that were accepted from the local Indian tribes by 1808.

 The harbor in San Francisco was completely full of abandoned ships in 1849, whose crews had left in order to travel to the gold fields.
 For the harbor side expansion in the community, several of the sea going vessels were used as raw materials.